 Hello, my beautiful readers.
 How to get glowing, healthy skin is one of my most frequently asked questions.
-So, to celebrate the end of Beauty Food month at The Pure Life, I wanted to share my favrouite tips on skin health!
+So, to celebrate the end of Beauty Food month at The Pure Life, I wanted to share my favourite tips for clear skin!

 I get it, I’ve been there.
 If you’ve been following me for a while, you’ll know that I’ve struggled with many different types of acne in the past: hormonal (from various methods of birth control), cystic, sugar-related, allergy-related and stress-related.
 I’ve been so frustrated to the point where I would just pick and pick and pick at my face until it left large, painful scarring that lasted months.
-Luckily, I’ve found an amazing skin care routine that is working incredibly well for me right now.
+Luckily, I’ve found an amazing skin care routine that is working incredibly well for me right now, which is why I’m so excited to share my tips for clear skin.
 Now I need start off by saying this:

 There is no one quick fix for clear skin.